Valinor/slim-locust/README.md

 - Current image for debian : 60 (from debian base)

 Currently, this image use the latest tag for locust, it is latest.
-Latest tag for locust when build was 2.22.0
+Latest tag for locust when build was 2.37.6
 Use tag to select specific Locust tag (or build specific tag)

 Image are push on dockerhub : https://hub.docker.com/repository/docker/damballa/locust

 ###
-Add test with https://github.com/GoogleContainerTools/container-structure-test/
+Add test with https://github.com/GoogleContainerTools/container-structure-test/ Add default locustfile.py to test the image.